MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/provision-sss.md

 # Provision the SharePoint Success Site

 Start the SharePoint Success Site provisioning process by understanding the prerequisites.
 Then, you can provision the site from the look book or Microsoft 365 learning pathways administration page.
-Microsoft 365 tenant administrator credentials (or higher) are required to start the provisioning process for the SharePoint Success Site.
+Microsoft 365 Tenant administrator credentials (or higher) are required to start the provisioning process for the SharePoint Success Site.
 Before getting started, make sure you've met the prerequisites for provisioning.

 ## Meet the prerequisites